Home The Science of Obesity Fat Politics Demystified

 The epidemiology of overweight and obesity: public health crisis or moral panic? - Article by Paul Campos, Abigail Saguy, Paul Ernsberger, Eric Oliver and Glenn Gaesser.

 the Obesity Paradox... - Article by Stephan von Haeling,

 THE DEATH OF HUMANE MEDICINE AND THE RISE OF COERCIVE HEALTHISM - Pdf eBook by Petr Skrabanek.
 ExposŤ on a corrupt, authoritarian, hypermoralistic medical establishment.

 Healthy Weight Network website - Obesity: Risks and benefits.

 Health at Every Size website.
+Take the HAES Pledge.

 Dr. Jon Robison's blog - Very astute on debunking food and nutrition myths.